pkmn/engine/src/lib/gen1/README.md

 ## RNG

-**The pkmn engine aims to match the cartridge's RNG frame-accurately**, in that provided with the same intial seed and inputs it should produce the exact same battle playout as the Pokémon Red cartridge. **Pokémon Showdown does not correctly implement frame-accurate RNG in any generation**, and along with the [bugs](#bugs) discussed above this results in large differences in the codebase.
+**The pkmn engine aims to match the cartridge's RNG frame-accurately**, in that provided with the same initial seed and inputs it should produce the same battle playout as the Pokémon Red cartridge.
+**Pokémon Showdown does not correctly implement frame-accurate RNG in any generation**, and along with the [bugs](#bugs) discussed above this results in large differences in the codebase.
 Because the pkmn engine aims to be as compatible with Pokémon Showdown as possible when in `-Dshowdown` compatibility mode, the implications of these differences are outlined below:

 - **RNG**: Pokémon Showdown uses the RNG from Generation V & VI in every generation, despite the seeds and algorithm being different.
 Pokémon Red uses a simple 8-bit RNG with 10 distinct